• Health

 Treatment

-Pain can be a frightening and disabling experience.
+Living with chronic pain can be a frightening and disabling experience.
 It can make you withdraw from friends and family and lose your sense of purpose.
 It can also lead to depression and anxiety, worsening your pain.

 Everyone experiences pain differently.
 It can be felt as a pricking, tingling, burning, shooting or aching sensation.
 When pain occurs, it performs a valuable function – alerting us that something is wrong.
 But sometimes, pain persists even after the original cause, and doctors call this chronic or persistent pain.